 captured in line of duty by a hostile force; and/or

-forcibly detained or interned in line of duty by a foreign government or power
+forcibly detained or interned in line of duty by a foreign government or power;

 any veteran who has a total disability resulting from a service-connected disability, as evaluated by the Department of Veterans Affairs; or

-any veteran who died while adisability, as indicated in paragraph (3) of this section, was in existence

-Boards must be aware that the spouse of a living veteran or service member (definitions 2 and 3 above) will losehis or her eligibility if the veteran or service member loses the status that is the basis for eligibility.
+Note: The spouse of a living veteran or service member will lose their eligibility if the veteran or service member loses the status that is the basis for eligibility.
 For example, the spouse of a veteran with a total service-connected disability will not be eligible if the veteran’s disability is revised to a lower level.
-Similarly, a spouse whose eligibility is derived from a living veteran or service member will lose his or her eligibility upon divorce from the veteran or service member.
+Similarly, a spouse whose eligibility is derived from a living veteran or service member will lose their eligibility upon divorce from the veteran or service member.

+any veteran who died while a total disability resulting from a service-connected disability was in existence.

 State-qualified spouse—a spouse who meets the definition of federal-qualified spouse of any member of the armed forces who died while serving on active military, naval, or air service.

+Transitioning Service Member— an individual:

+in active-duty status (including separation leave) who is within 24 months of retirement or 12 months of separation.
+A transitioning service member is still considered employed by the military and is therefore not a veteran.’

+on terminal leave with a DD 214, Member 4 or Service copy, which indicates a discharge status other than “dishonorable” is considered a veteran and is eligible for priority of service.

 Noneligible person—an individual who does not meet the definition of eligible veteran or the definition of eligible foster youth.

 Point of entry—may include reception through a Workforce Solutions Office, as part of an application process for a specific program, or through any other method by which eligible veterans express an interest in receiving services, either in-person or online.